code-saturne/code_saturne/docs/doxygen/user_guide/advanced_setup.md

 This file must follow the rules indicated previously.

 The following files should be put in the SRC directory:
-  - The user source file cs_user_parameters.f90.
+  - The user source file cs_user_parameters.cpp.
 In this file, set the cressman_flag of each variable, for which the Cressman interpolation should be enabled, to *true*.